 A solid working knowledge of the typical electrical and electronic components found within a UPS system is explained, as well as how AC is converted to DC and then inverting DC back to AC.
 When all of the above elements of a UPS are understood, a theoretical rectifier and inverter feedback loop are throughly discussed.
 This will be followed by a testing and troubleshooting section.
 Students will be given failure scenarios where they will learn how to determine which circuit component has opened, shorted or significantly changed in value to produce the alarm condition described.
 The course finishes with a general discussion on UPS system testing and maintenance procedures.

-This two-day Electric Generators and UPS system training course is designed to assist organizations to identify the many savings to be gained from proper UPS system design, application, testing and maintenance..
+This two-day Emergency Generators & Standby Power Systems training course is designed to assist organizations to identify the many savings to be gained from proper UPS system design, application, testing and maintenance..

 WHAT YOU WILL LEARN